KaddeOucif/neo4j_workshop_basics/README.md

 	<summary> <b> 4.
 CREATE, MERGE and DELETE </b></summary>
 	<br>

-// create yourself as an actor
+To create a node we use the CREATE command.
+Replace the name below with your name.
 ```
 CREATE (a:Actor {name: "Kadde Oucif"});
 ```

-// merge
+We can do the same thing with MERGE, however MERGE always checks if the specific object we're trying to create exists.
+In this way, it's helpful to think of MERGE as attempting a MATCH on the pattern, and if no match is found, a CREATE of the pattern.
 ```
 MERGE (a:Actor {name: "Kadde Oucif"});
 ```

-// updating properties
+Let's use MERGE to create a job description in our Actor node.
 ```
 MERGE (a:Actor {name: "Kadde Oucif"})
 ON MATCH SET a.job = 'actor'
 RETURN a
 ```

-// create relationship
+Now let's use our actor node and create a relationship to a movie.
 ```
 MATCH (a:Actor {name: "Kadde Oucif"}),(m:Movie{title:'The Matrix'})
 WITH a, m
 MERGE (a)-[:ACTED_IN]->(m)
 ```

-// try to delete yourself as an actor
+Nice.
+Now let's try to delete the node we created previously
 ```
 MATCH(a:Actor {name: "Kadde Oucif"}) DELETE a
 ```

-// as you can see, this wont work since your node is connected to other nodes. let's try a detach delete
+As you can see, this wont work since your node is connected to other nodes. let's try a detach delete then.
 ```
 MATCH(a:Actor {name: "Kadde Oucif"}) DETACH DELETE a
 ```

-// that worked better.
-But what if I only want to delete a relationship? let's recreate the Actor-node and link it to a movie
+That worked better.
+But what if I only want to delete a relationship?
+Let's recreate the Actor-node and link it to a movie
 ```
 CREATE (a:Actor {name: "Kadde Oucif"})
 WITH a